matfish2/vue-tables/readme.md

 # List Filters

-the `listColumns` option allows for filtering columns whose values are part of a list, using a select box, instead of the free text filter.
+When filtering by column, the `listColumns` option allows for filtering columns whose values are part of a list, using a select box instead of the default free-text filter.

 For example: